 Even if you diligently wear a mask and gloves for the entirety of your trip, you won’t be the only traveller there, and not everyone will be as fastidious.
 The travellers will interact with the workers from the hospitality industry, who will in turn interact with the locals, and all those guidelines about breaking the chain of transmission will be thrown out the window.
 There is no guarantee that everyone along that chain will be observing the requisite safety measures.
 In fact, it’s almost certain that there will be lapses along the way.
 So, taking personal responsibility becomes a very flimsy shield against the argument that workcations are, at this point, ill-advised.

-After six months of gruelling lockdown, the fear of Covid transmission has receded in many people’s minds, and much like we witnessed when India first started logging Covid cases, when most thought quarantine was a 21-day experiment, people are once again viewing it as an excuse to get out of the city.
+After a year of being indoors, the fear of Covid transmission has receded in many people’s minds, and much like we witnessed when India first started logging Covid cases, when most thought quarantine was a 21-day experiment, people are once again viewing it as an excuse to get out of the city.
 However, what was true then is just as true now.
 It’s not a holiday, it’s a pandemic.
 And a staycation – at home – is still a better option than a workcation.